simgrosche/rv_form_prefill/README.md

 * Install required dependencies: `pip install -r requirements.txt`
 * Fill in the dictionary in `./rv_form_prefill/my_family_definition.py` with your personal information
 * Run the script: `python -m rv_form_prefill.pre_fill_forms`
-* Use the forms generated in forms_output
+* Use the forms generated in forms_output to continue filling the remaining forms/printing

 ## Supported Forms